EugenioCos/12DOF-Robot-Controller/README.md

 The ESP32 is on the front on the robot and communicate via UART protocol with the AVR chip inside on another board connected with all 12 motor.

 On the ESP32 board I mounted a display that shows commands frequency, commands data and connection state.
-There is also the support for a camera that I planned to add and in another project I have coded the necessary to capture a photo and send it via tcp stream at a decent rate on the same board of the robot.

-A thing to be added is the gyro sensor, in the past I have mounted it on the robot but during the years I don't know why it has been removed preserving the board pins header and some code.
+A thing to be added is the gyro sensor, in the past I have mounted it on the robot but during the years I don't remeber why I removed it preserving the board pins header and some code.

 ![](docs/robot_display.png)

 ## The program

-For the following task I used code from the robot project linked before:
+For the following tasks I used code from the robot project linked before:

 - calculate all 12 joints values from coordinates body-to-feet of each feet
 - update feets position to make robot moves by specific speed, direction, self-rotation, step-time and step-plan.